AfrodCZ/ToDoList/README.md

 pip install -r requirements.txt

 ## How to start App
-python -m main.py
+python -m app.main

 ## How to run API

 Start the FastAPI server (backend)

-uvicorn app.main:app --reload
+uvicorn app.fapi:app --reload

 The API will be available at:
 http://127.0.0.1:8000